gunlinux/Hitman-C-47-AutoSplitter/README.md

 # Scriptable Auto Splitter: Advanced Settings

-● You can select exactly which maps you would like it to auto split (by default every level is checked), splitting the last level doesn't work with Direct3D renderer
+● You can select exactly which maps you would like it to auto split (by default every level is checked)